tetianakanafotska/todos-frontend/README.md

 - **TaskList**: Displays tasks filtered by their current status.
 - **TaskEditor**: Form used for detailed task editing.
 - **AddTask**: Form for creating new tasks.
+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.